-Proximity to Heat and Sunlight:
+Placing Item Close to Heat and Sunlight

-Printed Materials on Leather:
+Putting Printed Materials on Leather

-Infrequent Turning and Fluffing of Cushions:
+Infrequent Turning and Fluffing of Cushions

 Leather is admired for holding its shape so effectively, so owners may be a little more negligent in fluffing and turning their cushions.
 Wrinkles that develop in leather couches can be impossible to fully fix.
 The best bet for owners of leather couches is to turn and fluff cushions weekly.

-Forgetting to Dust:
+Forgetting to Dust

 Leather furniture needs to be dusted weekly.
-Whether owners choose to use a dry microfiber cloth or opt for using the brush attachment on their vacuum cleaner, the key is weekly attention to the dust on your leather furniture.
+Whether owners choose to use a dry microfiber cloth or opt for using the brush attachment on the vacuum cleaner, the key is weekly attention to the dust on your leather furniture.
 Dust is an enemy of many things, and leather is included on the list.
 Luckily the damage is easy to avoid with just a little bit of regular weekly cleaning.

-Using Cleaners That Aren't Appropriate:
+Using Inappropriate Cleaners